 - This slide deck was authored by: - Jon Haveman, Ph.D., NEED - Disclaimer - NEED presentations are designed to be nonpartisan. - It is, however, inevitable that the presenter will be asked for and will provide their own views. - Such views are those of the presenter and not necessarily those of the National Economic Education Delegation (NEED).

 - Evidence of Racial Disparities

 - History of Policies

+- Discriminatory intent

-- Discriminatory
+- Discriminatory effect

 - Anti-discrimination

-- Economic consequences

 Evidence of Racial Disparities